Adnanrobi/CountryCapitalJS/README.md

 #### Save Country-Capital Information

-- To save a new country-capital pair, send a POST request to /api/country/save with JSON body {"country": "Country", "capital": "Capital"}.
+- To save a new country-capital pair, send a POST request to /api/country/save with JSON body {"name": "Country", "capital": "Capital"}.

 #### Retrieve Capital by Country